salbrec/seqQscorer/README.md

 python guidelineReports.py --indir ./feature_set_examples/
 ```

 Similar to seqQscorer the application can be restricted to a single sampleID with `--sampleID`.
-The reference ENCODE data can also be specified `--species`, `--assay`, and `--runtype`.
+The reference ENCODE data can also be specified using `--species`, `--assay`, and `--runtype`.
 By default the reports are written into this folder `./guideline_reports/` in `PDF` format.
 The destination can be changed with`--outdir` and also the file format can be changed to `PNG` or `SVG`.

 ## Training a new model on your labeled data